maurilorenzo/maurilorenzo.github.io/_pages/publications.md

 **Discussions and Conference Proceedings**

+* Ascolani, F., Lijoi, A., Prünster, I. (2024).
+Discussion of **Root and community inference on the latent growth process of a network** by Crane, H. and Xu, M.
+*J. R. Stat.
+Soc.
+Series B*, 85 (5), 1357-1391.

 * Ascolani, F., Lijoi, A., Prünster, I. (2023).
 Discussion of **Martingale Posterior Distribution** by Fong, E., Holmes, C and Walker, S. G.
 *J. R. Stat.
 Soc.
 Series B*, 85 (5), 1357-1391.